 HURTING OUR ENVIRONMENT

-The City wants to cut down 60+ trees, including many large mature trees.
+The City wants to cut down dozens of large mature trees that are decades old.
 Not 1 or 2, but a full stand of trees.

 City of Toronto claims to have evaluated thousands of potential sites across Toronto.

 This evaluation was done in secret.
 City plans were revealed just hours before City approval.
 NO SIGNS were placed on the Willowdale Manor site until AFTER City approval.